The Second World War

 A terrible year, 1939–1940

-In Europe, Germany and Italy set about taking smaller states.
+In Europe, Germany and Italy set about annexing smaller states.
 In the north, Germany occupied Denmark.
 It invaded Norway.
 Then, in May 1940, German forces swept into France.
 The Germans drove the French and British to the coast.
 France was forced to surrender on June 25.

 At this point, Germany was winning.
 Italian leader Benito Mussolini declared war on Britain and France.
 France fell, and Italy moved to other parts of Europe.
 In October, Italy declared war on Greece.
 The Greeks were poorly armed.
 Britain sent some aid to Greece, but not enough.
 The Italians took Greece with help from Germany.